stim371/seattle20/README.md

 * A list of upcoming events in the area
 * The Seattle Startup Index (SSI)

-The company is [being acquired by GeekWire](http://blog.calbucci.com/2011/12/seattle-20-from-humble-beginnings-to.html), but some of these services will be maintained.
+The company is [being acquired by GeekWire](http://blog.calbucci.com/2011/12/seattle-20-from-humble-beginnings-to.html).
+The content is currently out of date due to the transition, but some of these services will be maintained.

 ## Methods
 The API has two methods: